kevinlekiller/mpv_scripts/autospeed/README.md

             autospeed-mblacklist=0x38d
     autospeed-minspeed=0.9
         Number - Minimum allowable speed to play video at.
-        Does not change speed setting if the calculated speed is lower than this.
+        Does not change mpv's speed setting if the calculated speed is lower than this.
-        This is to prevent the video looking like it is in slow motion. autospeed-maxspeed=1.1
+        This is to prevent the video looking like it is in slow motion.
+        A value of 0.9 allows playing the video at minimum, 10% slower. autospeed-maxspeed=1.1
         Number - Maximum allowable speed to play video at.
-        Does not change speed setting if the calculated speed is higher than this.
+        Does not change mpv's speed setting if the calculated speed is higher than this.
-        This is to prevent the video looking like it is in fast forward. autospeed-osd=false
+        This is to prevent the video looking like it is in fast forward.
+        A value of 1.1 allows playing the video at maximum, 10% faster. autospeed-osd=false
         true/false - Enable OSD.
         This enables/disables the other autospeed-osd settings.